 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to his loss of permanent residence status or for taxable periods after his loss of permanent residence status under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to her loss of permanent residence status or for taxable periods after his loss of permanent residence status under sections of the Code other than sections 877, 2107, and 2501(a)(3).

-A copy of this letter must be attached to A's U.S. income tax return for the year in which A obtained the ruling (whether or not A is otherwise required to file a return).
+A copy of this letter must be attached to A's U.S. income tax return for the year in which A obtained the ruling.

 This ruling is directed only to the taxpayer requesting it.
-Section 6110(j)(3) of the Code provides that it may not be used or cited as precedent.
+Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.